sagemath/trac_to_gh/Issue 9327.md

 # Issue 9327: Bugs in the Simple Sage Server API of sagenb

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9327

 Original creator: dpoetzsch